thundercore/developers-portal/docs-en/stblecoin-trustwallet.md

 ![alt-text](assets/img/stablecoin-trustwallet/stablecoin-trustwallet-6.png)

-## Add TT20-DAI to Trust wallet
+## Add TT20-DAI to Trust Wallet

-1. Open Trust wallet and click on the “+” in the top right corner
+1. Open Trust Wallet and click on the “+” in the top right corner

 ![alt-text](assets/img/stablecoin-trustwallet/stablecoin-trustwallet-7.png)